Akuli/porcupine/README.md

 Clicking the biggest "Download" and "Next" buttons works most of the time, but watch out for these things:
 - You need Python 3.5 or newer.
-Even though Porcupine itself runs on Python 3.4, the Windows installer needs an "embeddable zip file" from Python's download page.
-They are new in Python 3.5.
 - If you are creating a 64-bit Porcupine installer, be sure to get a 64-bit Python.
 At the time of writing this thing (August 2018), you need to first click "All releases" on the Python website, and then the newest Python, and